-Valuation date December 31, 2013 rolled forward to June 30, 2015 Experience Study 2014, Published September 2015 Report Actuarial cost method Entry Age Normal Amortization method Amortized as a level percentage of payroll as layered amortization bases over a closed period; Tier One/Tier Two UAL is amortized over 20 years and OPSRP pension UAL is amortized over 16 years Asset valuation method Market value of assets Inflation rate 2.75 percent Investment rate of 7.75 percent return Projected salary 3.75 percent overall payroll growth; salaries for individuals are assumed increase to grow at 3.75 percent plus assumed rates of merit/longevity increases based on service.
-For COLA, a blend of 2% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision, blend based on service.
-Mortality Healthy retirees and beneficiaries: RP-2000 Sex-distinct, generational per Scale AA, with collar adjustments and set-backs as described in the valuation.
+Valuation Date December 31, 2015 rolled forward to June 30, 2017 Experience Study Report 2014, Published September 23, 2015 Actuarial cost method Entry Age Normal Amortization method Amortized as a level percentage of payroll as layered amortization bases over a closed period; Tier One/Tier Two UAL is amortized over 20 years and OPSRP pension UAL is amortized over 16 years Asset valuation method Market value of assets Inflation rate 2.50 percent Investment rate of return 7.50 percent Projected salary increase 3.5 percent overall payroll growth Cost of Living Adjustment Blend of 2% COLA and graded COLA (1.25%/.15%) in accordance with Moro decision, blend based on service.
+Healthy retirees and beneficiaries: RP-2000 Sex-distinct, generational per Scale BB, with collar adjustments and set-backs as described in the valuation.
 Active members: Mortality rates are a percentage of healthy retiree rates that vary by group, as described in the valuation.
-Disabled retirees: Mortality rates are a percentage (65% for males and 90% for females) of the RP-2000 static combined disabled mortality sex-distinct table.
+Disabled retirees: Mortality rates are a percentage (70% for males and 95% for females) of the RP-2000 sex-distinct, generational per scale BB, disabled mortality Mortality table.

 Actuarial valuations of an ongoing plan involve estimates of value of reported amounts and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The method and assumptions shown are based on the 2014 Experience Study which is reviewed for the four-year period ending December 31, 2013.
+The method and assumptions shown are based on the 2015 Experience Study which is reviewed for the four-year period ending December 31, 2015.